botpress/botpress/README.md

 We use [TypeDoc](https://github.com/TypeStrong/typedoc) the generate the SDK Reference directly from the source code.

-- Run `yarn build:guide` to generate the documentation.
+- Run `yarn build:reference` to generate the documentation.
 THe static files will appear under `/docs/reference/`.